University of Illinois Chicago

 • The Semester Express Route provides an express link between the east and the west sides of campus via Harrison Street as well as serving the south campus residence halls.
 The Semester Express does not operate on weekends, holidays, breaks or intersession.

-Know where the buses are now with the UIC Bus Tracker which is also available on our UIC mobile app.
+Know where the buses are now with the UIC Bus Tracker which is also available on the TransLoc App.

 Bicycling

 Biking can be a healthy and fun way to get to and around campus.
-UIC has over 800 bicycle racks and is part of the ever-expanding Chicago bike infrastructure which includes dedicated bike lanes.
+As an official Bicycle Friendly University, the UIC campus integrates Chicago’s on-street bike network and has bike parking at nearly every campus building.
+Several on-campus Divvy stations provide convenient transportation for getting around on campus or commuting from downtown train stations.
 Spend a few minutes considering your route.
 Check the City of Chicago bike map or other user-recommended routes for suggestions.